Language: EN

-Generics in C# are a feature that allows us to *define classes, interfaces, and methods dependent on a data type (which can logically vary).
+Generics in C# are a feature that allows us to *define classes, interfaces, and methods dependent on a data type (which, logically, can vary).

 This data type is specified at compile time, providing flexibility and type safety without sacrificing performance.